 Unlike traditional television, of course, HBO doesn't rely on ads for revenue; it relies on people who will pay for its content.

 People, perhaps, like Thomas Strickland, an information architect in Atlanta and hardcore fan of Martin's books.
 Strickland doesn't yet subscribe to HBO, so he's exactly the type of viewer the network may be hoping to attract with Game of Thrones.

 "It's a bit of an investment to purchase access to an entire channel and pay that premium for basically one hour of programming a week," Strickland says.

 But Strickland is considering it.
-He's been hanging out on the HBO website, pouring over every little advance video, from previews to features about costuming.
+He has been hanging out on the HBO website, poring over every little advance video, from previews to features about costuming.

 Waiting patiently for the DVDs to come out is not an option, Strickland says.
 He and his friends want to start dissecting the show as soon as it airs, so they can compare it to the book they love.

 And they may have a solution.
 They're talking about everyone chipping in for one HBO subscription.